Pearl diver of new customer acquisition

 What does this have to do with sales?
 Well, diligence is a basic virtue in sales, but also in the economy systematics can be implemented, as in the Perlenzucht.
 Many people in sales define their success according to the formula: growth = new customers.

-That's true for many industries.
+This is also true for many industries.
 But not for everyone!
-Who sells prefabricated houses to the owner, can only grow with new customers.
-There are industries that usually only conclude "one-time deals".
-For these providers, new customer acquisition is the basis of growth.
-But for most industries, the case is different:
+Anyone who sells prefabricated houses to owner-occupiers can only grow through new customers.
+There are industries that usually only conclude “one-off transactions”.
+For these providers, new customer acquisition is the basis for growth.
+But the situation is different for most industries:

 Systematic shortcut to success in sales